-Memory Configuration The memory configuration questions allows you to select the monitor type and to map memory.
+The memory configuration questions allows you to select the monitor type and to map memory.
 To access the memory configuration questions, you must answer "yes" to the following question.

 Modify memory configuration?

 Monitor type?

-The monitor type configuration question allows you to choo between a foreground monitor (which is supplied with the emulation software but must be assembled, linked, converted loaded into emulation memory) or the background monitor resides in the emulator).
+The monitor type configuration question allows you to choose between a foreground monitor (which is supplied with the emulation software but must be assembled, linked, converted, and loaded into emulation memory) or the background monitor (which resides in the emulator).

 The emulation monitor is a program that is executed by the emulation processor.
 It allows the emulation system controller to access target system resources.
 For example, when you enter a command that requires access to target system resources, say a command to display target system memory, the system controller writes a command code to the monitor communications area and breaks execution of the emulation processor from the user program into the monitor program.
-The monitor program then reads the command from the communications area and executes the H8/510 instructions which read the contents of the target system memory locations.
+The monitor program then reads the command from the communications area and executes the H8/536 instructions which read the contents of the target system memory locations.
 After the monitor has completed its task, execution returns to the user program.

-The background monitor , resident in the emulator, offers the greatest degree of transparency to your target system (that is, your target system should generally be unaffected by monitor execution).
+The background monitor, resident in the emulator, offers the greatest degree of transparency to your target system (that is, your target system should generally be unaffected by monitor execution).
 However, in some cases you may require an emulation monitor tailored to the requirements of your system.
 In this case, you will need to use a foreground monitor linked into your program modules.
-See the "Using the Foreground Monitor" appendix for more information on foreground monitors. background Selects the use of the background monitor.
-A memory overlay is created and the background monitor is loaded into that area.
-When you select the background monitor and the current monitor type is "foreground", you are asked the following question.
+See the "Using the Foreground Monitor" appendix for more information on foreground monitors.